anishsbala/counterweight/README.md

 # Counterweight

-Counterweight is a Dockerized claim-verification project built with **Python, FastAPI, PostgreSQL, and Docker**.
-It ingests article text, extracts checkable claims, routes them into a domain-aware retrieval flow, ranks evidence from a curated source bank, assigns verdicts, and stores the full run in Postgres.
+Counterweight is a Dockerized claim-verification platform built with **Python, FastAPI, PostgreSQL, Redis, and Docker**.
+It ingests article text, extracts checkable claims, queues verification jobs across worker processes, ranks evidence from a curated source bank, assigns verdicts, and stores the full run in Postgres.

 The core flow is: